idaholab/fenix/doc/content/getting_started/using_fenix.md

 !style halign=left
 In general the input files for verification, validation, and example cases located within the `test/tests` directory are meant to be a showcase of "production" FENIX capability.
 Users are encouraged to start there when learning to use FENIX and setting up new simulations.
-Documentation for the verification and validation cases can be found [on the FENIX verification and validation page](verification_and_validation/index.md), and documentation for the example cases can be found [on the FENIX example page](examples/tmap_index.md).
+Documentation for the verification, validation, and example cases can be found [on the FENIX verification, validation, and example page](verification_validation_examples/index.md)

 The `test/tests` directory holds *all* FENIX regression, verification, validation, and example tests for both complete and in-progress capability.
 These files *should not* be modified,